Skip to main content

 • management of scholarships and other social support;

-• management of employees;
+• management of the collaborators' scholarship;

 • management of university halls of residence;